lcm-proj/lcm/docs/content/build-instructions.md

 Visual Studio" is sufficient to build LCM.
 The full IDE is not required.

-The download for the CLI tools is currently below the fold on the main [Visual Studio download page](https://visualstudio.microsoft.com/downloads/): Tools for Visual Studio -> Build Tools for Visual Studio
+The download for the CLI tools is currently below the fold on the main [Visual Studio download page](https://visualstudio.microsoft.com/downloads/).
+Scroll down and expand the `Tools for Visual Studio` section and look for `Build Tools for Visual Studio`.

-> Use of this tool requires a valid Visual Studio license, unless you are building open-source
-> dependencies for your project.
-See the Build Tools license for more details.
-[Quoted Feb 2 2026]

-For whichever distribution of Visual Studio you have selected, in the installer select the "Desktop development with C++" Workload to install.
-Under "Installation details", ensure "vcpkg package manager" is unchecked.
-These build instructions assume vcpkg is manually installed.
+For whichever distribution of Visual Studio you have selected, in the installer select the `Desktop development with C++` Workload to install.

 All commands in this section are intended to be run from a shell set up for using MSVC (e.g.
 `Developer PowerShell for VS 2022`).

 ##### VCPKG

-Begin by [installing
-vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell#1---set-up-vcpkg).
+If you haven't already installed VCPKG in the previous step, see [installing vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell#1---set-up-vcpkg).
 Follow the linked instructions until after you have set the environment variable `VCPKG_ROOT` and added `vcpkg` to `PATH`.